DavidValeri/bb-streamer/README.md

 * password - REQUIRED - Your Bird Buddy password
 * feeder_name - REQUIRED - The friendly name of your feeder as it appears in the Bird Buddy app
 * out_url - REQUIRED - The RTSP URL to publish the stream to
-* continuous - OPTIONAL - Defaults to false.
+* continuous - OPTIONAL - Defaults to true.
 If false, the process will run once to completion and stop.
-You container configuration in Docker will handle the restart behavior at that point.
-Set to true to allow the BB Streamer to handle retries and error handling internally.
-In this deployment model, it is recommended to set the vaue to true.
+The container configuration in Docker will handle the restart behavior at that point.
+Set to true to allow the BB Streamer to handle retries and error handling internally while streaming a splash screen when the Bird Buddy stream is not active.
 * latitude - REQUIRED - The latitude of the camera location as a decimal number of degrees.
 For example -0.1403923937279329.
 * longitude - REQUIRED - The longitude of the camera location as a decimal number of degrees.
 For example -90.40930143839682.
 * timezone - REQUIRED - The timezone of the camera location as a string.
 For example America/New_York.
 You can find a human readable list to choose from on Wikipedia's [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)